Bread Fermentation Time Calculator

 Bulk fermentation is the period after you mix all ingredients together and before you shape.
 During this phase, yeast or starter consumes sugars and produces carbon dioxide and organic acids.
 The dough becomes less dense, develops flavour, and the gluten network strengthens through folding or autolyse.

 Duration depends primarily on two factors: yeast or starter percentage and temperature.
 More yeast (or a younger, more active starter) means faster fermentation.
 Warmer kitchen means faster activity.
-The relationship isn't linear.a kitchen that's 5°C cooler can double the fermentation time.
+The relationship isn't linear.
+A kitchen that's 5°C cooler can double the fermentation time.
 This calculator models that relationship using Q10.

 You'll know bulk fermentation is complete when the dough has grown by 50–75% (for lean doughs) or nearly doubled (for enriched doughs).
 Look for visible bubbles on the surface and side of the bulk container, a jiggly dome when you nudge it gently, and a noticeably softer texture.
 These visual cues matter more than the timer.